pepeiborra/hls-tutorial/README.md

 `CommandFunction` takes in the familiar `LspFuncs` and `IdeState` arguments, together with a JSON encoded argument.
 I recommend checking the LSP spec in order to understand how commands work, but briefly the LSP server (us) initially sends a command descriptor to the client, in this case as part of a code lens.
 When the client decides to execute the command on behalf of a user action (in this case a click on the code lens), the client sends this descriptor back to the LSP server which then proceeds to handle and execute the command.
 The latter part is implemented by the `commandFunc` field of our `PluginCommand` value.

-For our command, we are going to have a very simple handler that receives a diff (`WorkspaceEdit`) and returns it to the client:
+For our command, we are going to have a very simple handler that receives a diff (`WorkspaceEdit`) and returns it to the client.
+The diff will be generated by our code lens provider and sent as part of the code lens to the LSP client, who will send it back to our command handler when the user activates the code lens:
 ```haskell
 importCommandId :: CommandId
 importCommandId = "ImportLensCommand"